Who is eligible

 A Medicaid expansion bill, HB 2319, was introduced in the 2015 session and got a hearing before the House Health and Human Services Committee.
 The acting secretary for the Kansas Department of Health and Environment testified that expansion would cost the state $2.4 billion between 2016 and 2025, and the committee didn’t act on the bill.

-The federal government will always pay at least 90 percent of the cost of Medicaid expansion, but states will eventually be responsible for ten percent of the cost.
+The federal government will always pay at least 90 percent of the cost of Medicaid expansion, but states will be responsible for ten percent of the cost by 2020.
 However, Kansas hospitals are projected to lose $2.6 billion between 2013 and 2022 if the state continues to reject Medicaid expansion.
 And the state is missing out on $5.3 billion in federal funding over that same time period by not expanding Medicaid.
-And somewhat counter-intuitively, a new Kaiser Family Foundation study found that states that have rejected Medicaid expansion actually saw their share of Medicaid spending increase twice as much in fiscal year 2015 as state Medicaid spending in states that have expanded coverage.
+And a new Kaiser Family Foundation study found that states that have rejected Medicaid expansion actually saw their share of Medicaid spending increase twice as much in fiscal year 2015 as state Medicaid spending in states that have expanded coverage.

-Brownback’s position remains unchanged for now; he maintains that the state cannot afford to expand Medicaid, and that he would only consider expansion if it were budget neutral.
+Brownback’s position remained unchanged heading into 2016; he maintains that the state cannot afford to expand Medicaid, and that he would only consider expansion if it were budget neutral.
 Brownback has said that the state should not move forward with expansion of Medicaid while they have currently-eligible residents who are on waiting lists for Medicaid services (part of that problem can be attributed to issues with KanCare, discussed below).
-But Senator King’s support for modified Medicaid expansion makes it more likely that an expansion waiver might gain traction during the 2016 legislative session.

 Controversy around KanCare